-Does the CBAM apply to EU outermost regions, such as Mayotte or La Reunion?
+12. Does the CBAM apply to goods produced in EU outermost regions, such as Mayotte or La Reunion?

-The CBAM Regulation applies only to CBAM goods originating in third countries and imported into the customs territory of the Union.
-The list of territories which comprise the EU customs territory is included in Article 4 of the Union Customs Code (Regulation EU 952/2013).
-La Réunion and Mayotte are part of the EU customs territory, and therefore the CBAM Regulation does not apply to goods produced in La Réunion and Mayotte.
+• The CBAM Regulation applies only to CBAM goods originating in third countries and imported into the customs territory of the Union.
+The list of territories which comprise the EU customs territory is included in Article 4 of the Union Customs Code (Regulation (EU) No 952/2013).
+La Réunion, Mayotte, Guadeloupe and Martinique are part of the EU customs territory, and therefore the CBAM Regulation does not apply to goods produced in these territories.

-Which third countries fall under the scope of the CBAM?
+13. Which third countries fall under the scope of the CBAM?